GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-05-11 17:25:56 IST
+This content is dynamically generated in Indian Time (IST): 2024-05-11 17:52:36 IST

 Current Weather in Coimbatore:
 Temperature: 34.88 °C
-Condition: scattered clouds
+Condition: thunderstorm